What is #gtchat?

-On Mondays (sometimes Tuesdays), TAGT posts a poll, so that everyone has an opportunity to vote on possible topics.
-(View previous polls) The topic receiving the most votes will be discussed at 6:00 p.m.
+Each week a poll is posted to allow interested individuals to vote on possible topics.
+The topic receiving the most votes will be discussed at 6:00 p.m.
 (CDT) on Friday.
 Follow @gtchatmod on Twitter to get the link to each week’s poll.

 How Do I Participate?

 If you’re new to Twitter and/or have never experienced a Twitter chat, please know it’s quite easy to participate.

 - Enter #gtchat into the subject search box (http://twitter.com/search) and then save that search.
 You’ll see a stream of all the tweets relating to #gtchat.
 It’s that simple.
 You can also try out www.TweetChat.com (enter in #gtchat to participate) or www.tweetdeck.com.
 Learn more about Twitter and how to use the platform.

 - When you’re ready to jump in and say something about the topic being discussed and/or respond to a tweet or post, just include the hashtag #gtchat at the beginning or end of your tweet.
 If you’re using TweetChat, you don’t have to worry about adding the #gtchat; it does it for you.

 - Be considerate of others during the chat.
 You are free to disagree, but be respectful and demonstrate politeness and courtesy for differing opinions.

 - If you have research-based resources and/or book suggestions, please share them (as we can all benefit).
 Although most people won’t view them during the actual chat (simply goes by too quick), everyone appreciates reviewing the links in detail afterwards.
 TAGT will post transcripts with live links following each #gtchat.